ppetrovtv/pine_script_docs/source/Structure_of_the_Script.rst

 =======================

 A script in Pine syntactically consists of a series of statements.
 Each statement usually is placed on a separate line.
-It’s possible to place a few statements on one line, dividing them with a comma ``,``.
+It's possible to place a few statements on one line, dividing them with a comma ``,``.
 The first statement on the line must be placed at the beginning, keeping in mind that spaces before the statement are not allowed (this has a direct